-subsidiaries (the "Group") operate in a legal and regulatory environment provisions and contingencies process. that is exposed to significant litigation and similar risks arising from We enquired to those charged with governance to obtain their views on disputes and regulatory proceedings.
-Such matters are subject to many the status of all significant litigation and regulatory matters. uncertainties and the outcome may be difficult to predict.
+We focused on this area because LankaBangla Finance Limited and its subsidiaries (the "Group") operate in a legal and regulatory environment that is exposed to significant litigation and similar risks arising from disputes and regulatory proceedings.
+Such matters are subject to many uncertainties and the outcome may be difficult to predict.

-These uncertainties inherently affect the amount and timing of potential outflows with respect to the provisions which have been established also received formal confirmations from external counsel. and other contingent liabilities.
+These uncertainties inherently affect the amount and timing of potential outflows with respect to the provisions which have been established and other contingent liabilities.

-Overall, the legal provision represents the group's best estimate for existing legal matters that have a probable and estimable impact on the We also assessed group's provisions and contingent liabilities disclosure group's financial position.
+Overall, the legal provision represents the group's best estimate for existing legal matters that have a probable and estimable impact on the group's financial position.

-We have developed, understood and evaluated the design and tested We focused on this area because LankaBangla Finance Limited and its the operational effectiveness of the group's key controls over the legal
+We have developed, understood and evaluated the design and tested the operational effectiveness of the group's key controls over the legal provisions and contingencies process.